 The Roads Committee is responsible for maintenance of our private roads.
 The cul-de-sacs along which our houses are located are owned and maintained by the HOA.
 Our main feeder streets, Evans Mountain Drive and Ventana Canyon Drive, are owned by Pima County.
 The HOA is not responsible for these streets but will notify the county of maintenance and safety requirements and monitor responses.

-Street Seal-Coat Project (2025)
+Street Seal-Coat Project (completed summer 2025)

-Private Road Replacement Project (2022) (Complete)
+Private Road Replacement Project (completed 2022)

 The 35 sections of private roads owned by the Homeowners Association (the cul-de-sacs along which the homes are situated) are over forty years old and were not constructed to modern paving standards.
 Prior to the Road Replacement Project, the roads were in either “poor” or “failed” condition.
 Simple re-coating or chip sealing would not fix the roads and would quickly fail.